gempesaw/writing/drafts/ios-appium-proxy.md

 #### Get permission to install your own apps on your iOS device

-There are pretty good instructions on how to do this in the [Appium hybrid app testing docs], copied here for clarity, since it's difficult to link to this specific section of the docs:
+There are pretty good instructions on how to do this in the [Appium hybrid app testing docs][], copied here for clarity, since it's difficult to link to this specific section of the docs:

 > Step 1: Create a new App Id and select the WildCard App ID option and set it to “*”
+>
 > Step 2: Create a new Development Profile and for App Id select the one created in step 1.
+>
 > Step 3: Select your certificate(s) and device(s) and click next.
+>
 > Step 4: Set the profile name and generate the profile.

-Note that you will need to pay $99 to do this in the Apple Developer center.
-At this point, download the provisioning profile and tell XCode about it by opening the provisioning profile in XCode.
+Note that you will need to pay $99 to sign up to do this in the Apple Developer center.
+At this point, download the provisioning profile you created and tell XCode about it by opening the profile in XCode.

 The idea here is to indicate to Apple that we are an iOS developer, so that they let us install native applications on our real device,